Before choosing your campsite

 A label guaranteeing an accessible campsite

-It is all the more reliable and trustworthy because it is not easy to obtain, as the award criteria are quite strict.
-On the signs, you can see at a glance whether the campsite is certified for 1, 2, 3 or 4 disabilities (hearing, mental, motor, visual).
+It is all the more reliable and trustworthy because it is not easy to obtain, as the criteria for awarding it are quite strict.

 See all my campsites consulted